 Rick was a family man and cherished his loved ones and enjoyed witnessing the special events and mile stones in their lives.
 The arrival of his grandsons brought him much joy and sparked a sense of silliness he eagerly shared with his Little Buddies.
 There were many special events and occasions in his life but the most important one came on a summer night in 1973 when he accepted Christ as his savior.

 In lieu of flowers the family asks donations be made to Agape of Central Alabama, agapeforchildren.org.

-To send flowers to Rick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rick L Jones, please visit our floral store.